mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 5 Scroll down the screen and click on `CREATE` button.
 6 Wait until `Deploying container` disappears.

-## Codeanywhere.
-Step 3: Familiarize yourself with the app
+## Codeanywhere Step 3 Familiarize yourself with the app

 You should now see two opened tabs, each called by the name of your project.
 The first one is a console (or terminal).
 That's a way to interact with Ubuntu OS directly.
 The second one is an info file telling you more about your project.
 Read it twice.
 Familiarize yourself with it.
 Leave it open.
 You will be coming back to it in the future.

-## Codeanywhere.
-Step 4: Initiate package.json + install Express
+## Codeanywhere Step 4 Initialise new Node project and install Express

 1 Go to terminal (1st tab, or (left hand side) right click on the name of your project under `Connections` and choose `SSH Terminal`).
 2 Type `npm init`.
 This will initialise a new Node.js project.
 You will be asked several questions.
 Just hit enter to accept the default values for each question.